soorajabraham1/Sentiment_Analysis_NLP/README.md

 * Tweepy for extracting tweets from Twitter API.
 ### Things done
 * scraping data from social media websites.
-After creating a twitter developer account, we should obtain the credentials
+After creating a twitter developer account, we should obtain the credentials.

-* The tweepy library for extracting tweets from twitter API.
-* tweepy woyuld authorise whether we have the right API.After extaracting the tweets the tweets are converted to text and changed to dataframe
+* The tweepy library for extracting tweets from twitter API. tweepy would authorise whether we have the right API.After extaracting the tweets the tweets are converted to text and changed to dataframe

-* About the nltk and textblob libraries.
-* How regular expressions are used in text analysis.
 * How to clean the textual data.

 we use the regularexpressions which is very important for the text analysis. we use replace the nonalphabet charactewrs and replaqce them with space.
 Next the numbers are removed from the text.
 Then all the words are converted to lower case.
-Lemmatization
+* Lemmatization
 It is the process of converting a word to its base form. for example the word better is converted to good which is its base form.

-removing stop words
+* Removing stop words
 stop words are the words that donot add much value to sentences.They can be safely ignored without sacrifacing the meaning of the sentence. eg: the, he, she.

 using the library textblob we can obtain the polarity from the function sentiment.
 Polarity is the expressionthat determine the sentimental aspect of an opinion. it can be positive negative or neutral. polarity lies between -1 to +1.

-### Status
+### Result

-Tweepy is a python library for accessing the Twitter API.
-It is great for simple automation and creating twitter bots.
-Tweepy has many features such as creating and deleting tweets, follow and unfollow users etc.